 - Be selected into an SCA position that is eligible for AmeriCorps.

 - Be a US Citizen, National, or Lawful Permanent Resident Alien.

 - Be at least 17 years of age at the start of your SCA position.

 - Have a high school diploma or equivalency or agree to obtain a high school diploma or its equivalent before using the award.

-- Pass a criminal history review that meets AmeriCorps standards.
+- Complete and pass an FBI fingerprint and criminal history review that meets AmeriCorps standards.